 2. Zip Up Onesies

 Diapers are an obvious essential, and new parents NEED diapers.
-I’ve experienced that Pampers are great for wet diapers, and Huggies are great for poopy diapers, but since we don’t know when that will happen, you can’t really go wrong.
-And the one diaper that holds it all that I use and recommend is Rascal + Friends.
+I’ve experienced that Pampers are great for wet diapers, and Huggies are great for poopy diapers, but since we don’t know when that will happen, you really can’t go wrong.
+And the one diaper that holds it all I use and recommend is Rascal + Friends.
 They hold everything!
-But if you want to get an eco-friendly option, I recommend cloth diapering, or if you still want disposable, Pampers Pure, or Honest.
+But if you want an eco-friendly option, I recommend cloth diapering, or if you still want disposable, Pampers Pure or Honest.

 4. Hand Sanitizers

 Every new parent wants to protect their newborn, so having some hand sanitizer on hand can keep those germs at bay.
-It’s great to have around the house, too, when visitors stop by, so no matter where you’re in the house, you can make sure that their hands are clean before holding your baby.
+It’s great to have around the house, too, when visitors stop by to see your new baby, so no matter where you’re in the house, you can make sure that their hands are clean before holding your baby.
 I recommend Babyganics or Honest.
 Babyganics is an alcohol-free foam, and Honest has a gel or a spray.
 I love that Honest’s gel doesn’t dry out your hands, and their spray smells good, too!

 Some parents need a good pacifier for their little one.
 I recommend Natursutten and Soothies, and BIBS.
-Others that I have seen many babies like are Nuk, Bibs, and Avent.
+I have also seen many babies like Nuk, Bibs, and Avent.
 Babies usually prefer a particular type, so try not to buy too many of just one brand before you know which one your baby prefers.

 Diaper rash is miserable, so don’t skip out on diaper rash creams.
 I recommend Earth Mama’s diaper balm.
 It’s amazing!
 I’ve had many clients use it, and it really helps prevent diaper rash and/or treat diaper rash.
 I also like Motherlove balm and Triple Paste.